Radios

 Gone

-Beautiful + Rare FADA model 149 (L-56) catalin radio in highly marbleized Emerald Green with butterscotch wrap-around grille + knobs.
-This Art Deco catalin model made in 1939 by FADA Radio + Electric Company has a beautiful design and size.
-This seldom seen emerald green + butterscotch catalin example is a beautiful example with great swirls and vibrancy.
-The model 149 differs from a model L-56 in a few ways; the knobs are gumdrop shape, the dial is different and marked Fada rather than having a water-slide decal and chassis is stamped 149.
-The vibrant emerald green cabinet is highly marbleized with yellow, darker and lighter green veins.
-The vibrant green catalin cabinet and handle are free of cracks, chips, tube burns or repairs....this is a great example.
-The marbleized butterscotch insert grill and gumdrop knobs are original to the radio and have no damage.
+Seldom seen FADA F55 in highly marbleized Emerald Green with yellow wrap-around grille and knobs.
+This Art Deco model made in 1938 by FADA Radio + Electric Company has a beautiful design and size.
+The vibrant emerald green cabinet is beautifully marbleized with yellow, darker and lighter green veins.
+The vibrant green catalin cabinet is free of chips, tube burns or repairs; however it does have two small hairline cracks located on the bottom of the cabinet and can not bee seen when displayed.
+This small damage is common to this model due to the proximity of the screw hole to back edge of cabinet.
+The marbleized yellow insert grill and fluted knobs are original to the radio and have no damage.
+Radio retains the original manufacturers sticker affixed to the bottom.
 Clear dial plastic cover and water-slide decal are correct replacements.
-The beautiful graphic dial is bright and in great condition.
-Radio retains the original paper manufacturers label affixed to the bottom designating it as a Model 149.
-The dial plastic + water-slide decal are correct replacements.
-Radio has small scratches consistent with age + use of set.
-This radio is as clean as one can be found and would truly make a great addition to any radio or Deco collection.
-Radio measures approximately: 9" wide by 5.5" high by 4" deep.
+This beautiful FADA has been well taken care of and has very few small scratches consistent with light use.
+This radio is as clean as one can be found and would truly make a great addition to any radio or Deco collection Radio measures approximately: 9" wide by 5.5" high by 4" deep.
 This set is sold "as-is + untested", the chassis seems complete.
 Set is being sold as a "non-working" vintage electronic device that should be gone over by a qualified technician.

 -